vgno/ssehub/README.md

 The `id` and `event` fields is optional, but only events with a defined `id` will be cached.

-When using POST for publishing events the "path" element in the event is ignored and replaced with the channel/endpoint you are posting to.
+When using POST for publishing events the `path` element in the event is ignored and replaced with the channel/endpoint you are posting to.

 # Example using POST